Get an annual AARP membership for only $12. Limited time offer.

 How to Clean Your Hearing Aids

-Set yourself up for success with the right tools and maintenance schedule in order to clean your hearing aids properly.
+Set yourself up for success with the right tools and maintenance schedule to clean your hearing aids properly.
 Be sure to wash your hands thoroughly before you begin cleaning.

 How to Clean RIC (Receiver-in-Canal) Hearing Aids